ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

 "Your host mother asked me to meet with you," said Hero.
-Brent and Hero were eating at a French-themed restaurant in...
+Brent and Hero were eating at a French-themed restaurant in the quiet area south of Zhongxiao East Road.

-Back in September, Brent's host mother had arranged the initial meeting between Hero and Brent.
-Brent was in trouble for often being late to school.

-At first Brent was annoyed with Hero, as he slurped French Onion soup and insisted that Brent must respect his teachers, regardless of his other interests.
-Brent was annoyed because he had hoped that Hero would be different.
+"Thank you for taking me out to dinner," said Brent.
+Hero nodded.

+"There are issues with your lateness to school," said Hero, slurping his French Onion soup.

-When Hero had spoken at the Rotary exchange student orientation, something about to his mannerisms and appearance gave Brent chills, how he had looked like a movie character with his designer glasses and shirt.
+Brent felt annoyed with Hero.
+He wanted Hero to be different.
+At the exchange student orientation, Hero had spoken with gravity, looking like a movie character with his thick glasses and weird structured shirt.

+Brent explained that he needed to write his college application essays, that he was going to apply for a special scholarship.

+"Nevertheless, your teachers and fellow students feel disrespected," said Hero.

+"I'm sorry about that," said Brent, "but those essays are important."

+Hero looked at Brent thoughtfully as the waiter poured a glass of wine.
+It was late in the evening.

+"You are being very foolish, I think," said Hero finally.
+"Why are you here?"

+Brent was suddenly very aware of his body, staring at Hero's wine glass.

+"I want to learn Mandarin," said Brent.
+He repeated himself in Mandarin.

+"I'll help you," said Hero.

 ---

-Early in December, P.P.
-Hero invited Brent to a health club on the top floor of the Fuxing Sogo department store.
-Children were waiting impatiently in the lobby, each holding a craft project made from paper and evergreen boughs.
+Early in December, Hero invited Brent to a health club on the top floor of the Fuxing Sogo department store.
+Children were running around the lobby, each holding a craft project made from card stock and evergreen boughs.

 The pool was surprisingly large and cold.
 After a short swim, Brent joined Hero in the long, narrow steam room, empty except for two grey-haired men speaking